Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills

 In 1989, Moulton \cite{mou} proved Rosa's conjecture for a triangular snake, a type of triangular cactus whose block cutpoint graph is a path.
 Rosa, in \cite{rosa}, recommended using Skolem-type sequences to label various families of triangular cacti.
 In 2012, Dyer, Payne, Shalaby, and Wicks \cite{dyer} verified Rosa's conjecture for a new class of triangular cacti: Dutch windmills with at most two pendant triangles by using Skolem-type sequences as Rosa suggested.
 Gallian, in his survey (A Dynamic Survey of Graph Labeling) \cite{Gallian}, mentioned that a proof for all triangular cacti seems hopelessly difficult.

 In this paper, we develop a system in which we add pendant triangles (in all possible configurations) to a family of gracefully labelled graphs to get new gracefully labelled families.
-We verify Rosa's conjecture for a new family of triangular cacti: Dutch windmills of any order with three pendant triangles, an extension of the results in \cite{dyer}.
+We verify Rosa's conjecture for Dutch windmills of any order with three pendant triangles, which will offer an extension of the results in \cite{dyer}.
 We can conclude this work with the following theorem. \begin{theorem} Every Dutch windmill with at most three pendant triangles is graceful or near graceful. \end{theorem}